Report from the WORLD

 and structural adjustment plans increase sanitary emergencies

-lead to the dismantling of public health structures.
-Moreover,
+they lead to the dismantling of public health structures.

-access to drugs is limited by high prices and the patents
+Moreover, access to drugs is limited by high prices and

 We, as Parliamentarians and Legislators, will support the

-society organizations to protect the right of access of all
+civil society organizations to protect the right of access

-to water, and for the recognition of health as a fundamental
+of all to water, and for the recognition of health as a

 7. We shall fight in our respective Parliaments and legislative